SashaDesigN/NodeJS-Facebook-Direct-Messages/README.md

 ### If you dont understand something

 Please will free to open new issues - I'm only start develop NodeJS Apps, so can do some bugs or do some easy things in very hard way.
 Thanks.

+### Plans on the future

+Add more features - I`m developing now Python and Node Selenium-based versions of Fb Direct messager and will publish them soon.